Savsou/BopStop/api_routes.md

   - **Body**:
     ```json
     {
-      "message": "Product remove from the wishlist"
+      "message": "Product removed from the wishlist"
     }
     ```